alexklavens/presidential-speech-scraper/README.md

 ## Results

 The program will generate two files.
+Those files are set to be stored in the `results` folder.
+They are automatically named with the date and time you run the program.

 The first is a metadata file that is a JSON representation of the scraped results table.
 Here's what one entry in that file will look like:

 ```JSON
 {